 This is why recording a careful history is essential.
 Is the building a residence or an office?
 Has there been a history of roof or window casement leaks?
 Is the basement or structural level of the building which is in contact with the ground, subject to flooding?
 In a residence or the kitchen area of an office, has very recent food preparation included the handling of mushrooms?
 What is the weather like?
 Is it dry, warm and sunny or is overcast, damp and cool?
 The mold level outdoors is a critical factor in determining if mold is from outdoors or growing indoors.
 Also the type of outdoor molds as well.

 It’s essential to know what these conditions were at the time of sampling/testing in order to improve the chances of correctly interpreting the lab data.
 Questioning the residents or employees of an office about their recent activities, and about any water intrusions or releases that may have occurred recently is a very effective way to get the additional information needed to correctly interpret the test results.
+Also, the type of symptoms experienced by the occupants can be valuable in interpreting the test results.

 The team at Atlantic Environmental can help you with your Mold Testing – Interpreting Air Sample Results.
 Give us a call or contact us using our online form.
 We are here to help.